Growing Squash In Containers:

 - Honey Bear-It is a Winter Squashvarietygives fruit with hard green shell outside and yellow flesh with large seeds inside.

 - Bush Baby-It is a summer squash variety that produces very small fruits with green lines.

 Like other vegetable squash grows well in containers, squash plants grown in containers produce the same size fruits as the squash plants grown in the ground.
 But the selection of suitable varieties and proper care play a key role.

 The season for Growing Squash In Containers

-- Winter Squashes: Winter squash seeds planted at the beginning of the March.
+- Winter Squashes: Winter squash seeds planted at the beginning of March.
 When the soil temperature is above 15°C.

-- Summer Squashes: Summer Squash seeds are planted in all the seasons except in the winter.
+- Summer Squashes: Summer Squash seeds are planted in all seasons except in the winter.
 Summer squashes are cold sensitive.
 The best time is early spring.